 Back cultural heritage

-Church of Saint-Pierre d'Extravache
+Saint-Pierre d'Extravache church

 Val-Cenis